 Rehan Rafay Jamil

 I am a postdoctoral fellow in Public Policy and Administration at the Department of Government at the London School of Economics (LSE).
-My research interests include the politics of policy making, social policy, state capacity and policy feedback in low and middle income states in the Global South.
+My research interests include the politics of policy making, social policy, state-citizen relations, state capacity and policy feedback in low and middle income states in the Global South.

 I am a fellow at the Mahbub Ul Haq Research Center at LUMS.
 I was previously a recipient of the USIP Jennings Randolph Peace Scholar Dissertation Fellowship (2020-21) and a fellow in the Graduate Program in Development (GPD) at the Watson Institute for International and Public Affairs at Brown University.
 My research has been supported by the Bristish Academy/Leverhulme Trust,Brown Global Mobility Fellowship, the Pembroke Center, the Center for Contemporary South Asia and the American Institute of Pakistan Studies (AIPS).